 This is not taken into UK law after the end of 2020 (s.5(4)(5) EU (Withdrawal) Act 2018).
 The Equality and Human Rights Commission is concerned this will lead to a reduction in rights (equalityhumanrights.com), and has published a legal opinion (pdf) by leading counsel supporting this view.

-For example in the Benkharbouche case (ukconstitutionallaw.org) the State Immunity Act 1978 was held to breach both the EU Charter of Fundamental Rights and the European Convention of Human rights in so far as it blocked employment claims by domestic staff of an embassy.
+For example in the Benkharbouche case (ukconstitutionallaw.org), 2017, the State Immunity Act 1978 was held to breach both the EU Charter of Fundamental Rights and the European Convention on Human rights in so far as it blocked employment claims by domestic staff of an embassy.
 The UK Supreme Court was able to disapply the 1978 Act as regards the discrimination claims and the claims under the working time regulation, because these derived from EU law and the EU Charter overrode UK law.
 Therefore the workers could enforce these rights in the UK courts.
 However the claims based on non-EU rights such as unfair dismissal could not be heard by the UK courts; under the Human Rights Act the Supreme Court could only declare the 1978 Act to be incompatible with the European Convention on Human Rights.
 The non-EU claims could not be heard unless and until Parliament amended the 1978 Act.
 It seems that after the end of 2020 even the EU-derived claims (including discrimination) would not have succeeded, unless and until Parliament amended the State Immunity Act 1978.
+(In February 2021 the government finally announced it would lay an order to amend the Act (gov.uk) to comply with the European Convention on Human rights.)

 Aim is to maximise certainty